ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 Floating IPs were attached to all test instances to support connectivity tests via SSH.
 This is not required or desirable in production.

-[Create context-based restrictions](/docs/account?topic=account-context-restrictions-create&interface=ui) to further control access to all resources.
+[Implement context-based restrictions](/docs/account?topic=account-context-restrictions-create&interface=ui) rules to further control access to all resources.

-Place each team into their own account.
-Organize with [IBM Cloud enterprise](/docs/account?topic=account-what-is-enterprise)

 In this tutorial you created a hub VPC and a set of spoke VPCs.
 You identified the required Availability Zones for the architecture and created a set of subnets in the VPCs.
 You created a transit VPC firewall-router in each zone for centralized monitoring.
 Test instances were used to verify connectivity and identify potential problems.
 Routing table routes were used to identify the traffic paths required.